Emotional Consequences of Broadcast Television: Analysis

-Most season finales of Community ended with uncertainty over the program's future, particularly season three's "Introduction to Finality" (2012).
+Most season finales of Community ended with uncertainty over the program's future, particularly season three's "Introduction to Finality".
 Elroy says over whether he will return: "I think so ...
 Probably ...
 Maybe."
 This also describes the possible return of the show and its continually changing main cast.
 Critics found that "Emotional Consequences of Broadcast Television" had the greatest deal of closure of a season finale.

-The episode's structure mirrors "Remedial Chaos Theory" (2011) through the use of multiple timelines that explore characterization, here through each character pitching a seventh season.
-It also uses a framing device similar to "Horror Fiction in Seven Spooky Steps" (2011) and "Virtual Systems Analysis" (2012) with various characters telling stories.
-The episode makes a references to "Basic Intergluteal Numismatics" (2014), which leaves ambiguous the identity of the Ass Crack Bandit.
+The episode's structure mirrors "Remedial Chaos Theory" through the use of multiple timelines that explore characterization, here through each character pitching a seventh season.
+Many critics noted similarities between the two episodes.
+The framing device was also similar to the third season episodes "Horror Fiction in Seven Spooky Steps" and "Virtual Systems Analysis", wherein various characters tell stories.
+The episode makes a reference to "Basic Intergluteal Numismatics", which leaves ambiguous the identity of the Ass Crack Bandit, an unknown character who "cracks" people by putting a coin in their butt.
 In the finale, when the matter comes up in conversation, Annie is nervous and suggests that it "could've been anybody".

 During the episode, Jeff experiences anxiety as Elroy, Abed and Annie announce plans for the future.
-In "Intro to Recycled Cinema" (2015), he expressed vulnerability to Abed about being the last person left at Greendale.
+In "Intro to Recycled Cinema", he expressed vulnerability to Abed about being the last person left at Greendale.
 Jeff's pitches for season seven reflect his insecurity, a theme of the sixth season.
-This contrasts with the second part of season five's finale "Basic Sandwich" (2014), in which Abed and Annie seek to avoid change while Jeff embraces it.
+This contrasts with the second part of season five's finale "Basic Sandwich", in which Abed and Annie seek to avoid change while Jeff embraces it.
 His misguided relationship with Britta in "Basic Sandwich" parallels his vision of having a family with Annie in "Emotional Consequences of Broadcast Television".
 Annie is the one in the series finale to help him accept his position.

-The song "Ends of the Earth" by Lord Huron plays during the final moments of the episode as Jeff drops Abed and Annie off at the airport and drinks with the rest of the group.
 Jeff hugs Abed twice, indicating how much he values their friendship, and his final words are not audible over the music.

 Before the end tag, the episode cuts to a black screen reading "#andamovie", a shortening of the phrase "six seasons and a movie".
-The phrase was first used by Abed in "Paradigms of Human Memory" (2011), in reference to the short-lived program The Cape (2010–2011), and became a fan slogan to protest the show's cancellations and hiatuses.
-Following the finale, there was speculation around a seventh season, but actors' contracts had expired.
-Yahoo! also expressed interest in immediately producing a movie, to which Harmon responded that he needed to "miss Community" before writing it.
-A film was commissioned by Peacock in 2022.
+The phrase was first used by Abed in "Paradigms of Human Memory", in reference to the short-lived program The Cape (2010–2011), and became a fan slogan to protest the show's cancellations and hiatuses.
+According to Eric Goldman of IGN, despite the closing hashtag, it did not seem like Harmon and McKenna were particularly hopeful of a continuation of the series.
+Following the finale, there was speculation around a seventh season, but the actors' contracts had expired.
+Yahoo expressed interest in immediately producing a movie, to which Harmon responded that he needed to "miss Community" before writing it.
+A film was commissioned by Peacock, a streaming service run by NBCUniversal, in 2022.